ryanjosephking/meshlint/README.md

 Whenever something goes wrong, the Info Bar at the top will display a message describing what MeshLint found.
 Also, you will notice the counts are updated.

+Furthermore, it works on the whole selection (but starting with the Active Object).
+So you can quickly check your entire scene with `a` to Select All and then click `Select Lint`.

+While it is at it, it will make snarky comments about any names you didn't change from the default.

 Getting
 -------